SteelCompendium/data-md-dse/Bestiary/Radenwight Maestro.md

   distance: Ranged 10
   target: One creature
   trigger: An ally deals damage to the target.
-  effect: The maestro makes a free strike against the target.
+  effect: 'The maestro makes a free strike against the target. '
 - name: Overture
   type: Villain Action
   cost: 1 VP